Wylie Arts Festival and Tree Lighting

 The children’s area will feature a selection of inflatables including a bounce house, slide and obstacle course provided by First Baptist Wylie (fundraiser).
 Kids can also have their face painted or help paint the community canvas.
 Check out vendors' wide selection of handmade children's items.

 From 5 to 7 pm, it's the annual Tree Lighting Ceremony featuring Mayor Eric Hogue’s reading of "The Night Before Christmas" in Olde City Park.
-Join us as we enjoy songs of the season and throw the big switch to light the community Christmas tree.
+Join us as we enjoy songs of the season with local choirs and bands and throw the big switch to light the community Christmas tree.